jrnn/sauma/README.md

   - Frontend has no automated testing whatsoever:
     - I have no excuses, it is what it is
     - (Also no idea why frontend code is so bloated compared to backend?)
-  - Roughly 60% of hours burnt on writing new code and tests, and 40% wasted on fixing and refactoring...
+  - Roughly 60% of hours so far burnt on writing new code and tests, vs. 40% wasted on fixing and refactoring...
 Hours split very evenly between back and front

 Way forward
 -----------